OceaneCsn/OceaneCsn.github.io/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors
+math: true
 ---

 I am a PhD Student in bioinformatics and biostatistics in the Biochemistry & Plant Molecular Physiology unit, Montpellier.
 I apply statistics and machine learning to genomic data to understand plants response to climate change.
-In particular, I am interested in reconstructing the regulatory pathways in Arabidpsis thaliana under high atmospheric CO2 to explain the depletion of its mineral status.
+In particular, I am interested in reconstructing the regulatory pathways in *Arabidopsis thaliana* under high atmospheric CO$_2$ to explain the depletion of its mineral status.